grantjenks/python-sortedcontainers/README.rst

      https://pypi.org/project/skipdict/
      https://github.com/tailhook/sortedsets
    * Change docs theme to gjtheme
-   * Rename "SortedContainers" to "Sorted Containers"
+   * Re-run performance benchmarks
-   * Tell Doug Hellmann about SortedContainers and relation to bisect module
+   * Tell Doug Hellmann about Sorted Containers and relation to bisect module

 `Sorted Containers`_ is an Apache2 licensed `sorted collections library`_,
 written in pure-Python, and fast as C-extensions.